nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- Use proper 32 bit bitstrings for TransportAddress in E1AP messages (avoids Wireshark decode issue)
 - Support for BearerContextModificationRequest in CU-UP
 - Pass CellGroupConfig from DU to UE in Rrc Reconfiguration Request
 - Use proper NAS messages from AMF-SIM to improve Wireshark trace of ODU interop